equinor/ert/docs/rst/manual/observations/index.rst

 GEN_PARAM type.
 This pair of observation and data types are typically used when you want to update something special which does not fit into any of the predefined types.
-The ERT application just treats GENERAL_OBSERVATION (and also GEN_DATA) as a range of number with no particular structure, this is very flexible, but of course also a bit more complex to use::
+The ERT application just treats GENERAL_OBSERVATION (and also GEN_DATA) as a range of numbers with no particular structure, this is very flexible, but of course also a bit more complex to use::